Biden administration to start weighing climate change risks when approving new pipelines

-The Biden administration will begin weighing the contributions to climate change when approving new oil and natural gas pipeline construction.
+The Biden administration announced Thursday that it will begin weighing the contributions to climate change when approving new oil and natural gas pipeline construction.

-The Federal Energy Regulatory Commission announced the decision during a meeting on Thursday, with a top Biden appointee arguing the “public interest” could not be properly addressed without taking into account climate change.
+The Federal Energy Regulatory Commission stated the decision during a meeting on Thursday, with a top Biden appointee arguing the “public interest” could not be properly addressed without taking into account climate change.

 “A proposed pipeline’s contribution to climate change is one of its most consequential environmental impacts,” said Richard Glick, who was appointed as the commission’s chairman by President Biden earlier this year.